 In this sort of case, in which another person was at provably fault for the accident and your injury, it is their insurance company which is responsible for your compensation.
 Whiplash injuries are most often caused by road traffic accidents.
 In the case of road traffic accidents the compensation will be drawn from the insurance policy of the driver responsible.
 So for example if a negligent driver has hit the back of your car because they were using their phone while driving, it is their car insurance which will produce the compensation fee.
 Your own drivers insurance should not be involved in paying out compensation if you are not at fault, except in cases of “knock for knock” settlement claims, which we will explain later on.

 We strongly recommend that you seek out the advice of, and work with, a professional personal injury lawyer in these situations.
-Although not necessary they may have the knowledge and experience needed for a successful claim.
-We can provide you with one if you have received a whiplash injury that was not your fault and you believe you are entitled to a compensation payout.
+Although not necessary, they may have the knowledge and experience you need for a successful claim.
+We can provide you with one if you sustain a whiplash injury that was not your fault.
+We would need to determine whether you are have a valid claim first.

 You do not have to accept the first offer you receive from the liable party’s insurance company when they approach you.
-Although the offer may be tempting, because the sum they offer you seems large, or because you wish to have the matter over and done with quickly, there are things you should pause to consider before taking an offer.
+Although the offer may be tempting, because the sum they offer you seems large, or because you wish to have the matter over and done with quickly, there are things you should pause to consider.
+You should think about it before taking an offer.

 - It is important to remember that the settlement that the insurance company offers you may not be as large as what you may receive from making a full claim.